a sculpture on reversed engineering

 Materialism is an ongoing research project in which we explore the everyday ‘made objects’ that surround us.

 Since the Renaissance, scientists have probed the world systematically, using reason and observation to unveil the mysteries of nature, to understand its materiality, and begin to question humanity’s relationship to it.
-That process which began centuries ago has yielded immense knowledge but also the realization that it is all but a drop in the ocean of what is knowable.
-During the same time, civilization has introduced millions of new ‘artificial species’ through the ecosystems of commerce, objects that support our pleasant, contemporary existence and contain myriad materials forged together by design.
-Yet, we feel disconnected from this materiality today, blind to the inner workings and composition of all these artificial things, much as we might have looked at the night sky and felt ignorant about the moon and stars in the days before the Renaissance.
+That process, which began centuries ago, has yielded immense knowledge but also the realization that it is all but a drop in the ocean of what is knowable.
+During the same time, civilization has introduced millions of new ‘artificial species’ through the ecosystems of commerce , objects that support our pleasant, contemporary existence and contain myriad materials forged together by design.
+Yet, we feel disconnected from this materiality today, blind to the inner workings and composition of all these artificial things.

 In one example, we completely dissected a Volkswagen Beetle, to the level of the smallest component, then organized all of these by their material and measured each group’s accumulated mass.
 These masses are represented in 42 pure material volumes that begin to tell a variety of stories.
 The automobile, from 1980, contained surprising amounts of horsehair, cotton, and cork, amongst other unexpected commodities.
 These relate a tale about availability, tradition, and the state of our technical and material knowledge almost four decades ago.
 The collection of cubes also hints at the tangle of military engagements and the persisting forms of mercantilism of that era.